amilz/cash-dispatch/README.md

 _[programs/cash-dispatch/src/state/distribution_tree.rs](programs/cash-dispatch/src/state/distribution_tree.rs)_

-The `DistributionTree` Account is the only stateful account in the Cash Dispatch program.
+The `DistributionTree` Account is the only stateful account in the Dispatch program.
 It is responsible for managing the distribution of funds to recipients.
 The account includes:
 - **bump**: A bump seed used to derive the PDA for the DistributionTree.
 - **version**: A version number for the DistributionTree.
 - **authority**: The authority of the DistributionTree.